Code-Institute-Submissions/the-new-dukes/README.md

 #### - HMTL for writing the webpage layout
 #### - CSS to customize the webpage design
 #### - Bootstrap Framework was used to organize the webpage and uniform the layout throughout.
 Also, the spacing utils section has been created from the information in https://getbootstrap.com/docs/4.1/utilities/spacing/
 #### - Media Queries were used to control the responsive adjustments for smallest screens of the Jumbotron, Navbar and Footer.
+This was eliminated after testing.